AMQP 1.0 support in Service Bus

 - Lower and manageable risk

-The addition of AMQP 1.0 means that you can now leverage the queuing and publish/subscribe brokered messaging features of Service Bus from a range of platforms using an efficient binary protocol.
-Furthermore, you can build applications comprised of components built using a mix of languages, frameworks and operating systems.
+AMQP 1.0 support in Azure Service Bus means that you can now leverage the Service Bus queuing and publish/subscribe brokered messaging features from a range of platforms using an efficient binary protocol.
+Furthermore, you can build applications comprised of components built using a mix of languages, frameworks, and operating systems.

-The diagram below illustrates an example deployment in which Java clients running on Linux, written using the standard Java Message Service (JMS) API, and .NET clients running on Windows, exchange messages via Service Bus using AMQP 1.0.
+The following figure illustrates an example deployment in which Java clients running on Linux, written using the standard Java Message Service (JMS) API and .NET clients running on Windows, exchange messages via Service Bus using AMQP 1.0.

 Figure 1: Example deployment scenario showing cross-platform messaging using Service Bus and AMQP 1.0